cdap-guides/cdap-cube-guide/README.rst

       "count"
   ]

 Now, let’s perform some data queries.
-Here’s how we can get timeseries for number of bytes sent for specific source ip per each browser type:
+Here’s how we can get the timeseries for the number of bytes sent for a specific source ip, per each browser type:

 .. code:: json